LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/agent tools for messaging/messaging-workspace-introduction-for-agents.md

 ---
-pagename: 'Working with asynchronous messaging '
+pagename: Working with asynchronous messaging
 categoryName: Agent & manager workspace
 subCategoryName: Agent tools for messaging
 indicator: messaging
 subtitle: Agents using messaging to make sales or provide service have the full suite of LivePerson tools at your disposal to be successful
 level3: ''
-permalink: agent-manager-workspace-agent-tools-for-messaging-introduction-to-agents-working-with-asynchronous-messaging.html
+permalink: agent-manager-workspace-agent-tools-for-messaging-working-with-asynchronous-messaging.html
 isTutorial: false
 date: 2019-01-21 09:13:27 +0000